Inventory optimization: Minimizing risk and waste

-Inventory optimisation is the practice of having the right inventory to meet your demand, and buffer against unexpected disruption, while avoiding wasteful surplus.
-At its best, inventory optimisation is an agile practice that not only responds quickly to risk and opportunity but also has the capacity to predict and prepare for it.
+Inventory optimization is the practice of having the right inventory to meet your demand, and buffer against unexpected disruption, while avoiding wasteful surplus.
+At its best, inventory optimization is an agile practice that not only responds quickly to risk and opportunity but also has the capacity to predict and prepare for it.

 The supply chain stuff is really tricky.

-The difference between inventory management and inventory optimisation
+The difference between inventory management and inventory optimization

 - Inventory management refers to the goal of setting high productivity and efficiency targets for all inventory operations.
 Modern business and supply chain planning technologies support these processes by giving supply chain managers greater visibility across all the links in the chain.
 The Internet of Things (IoT) and cloud-connected devices and assets can be automated for greater efficiency in manufacturing.
 Production, warehouse, and logistics processes also achieve more efficiency through the application of intelligent technologies like artificial intelligence (AI), machine learning, robotics, and robotic process automation.

-- Inventory optimisation is a subset of inventory management that refers more specifically to profit margins and minimising loss.
+- Inventory optimization is a subset of inventory management that refers more specifically to profit margins and minimizing loss.
 Carrying surplus inventory causes loss and waste.
 It takes up space, becomes obsolete, and often doesn’t sell or must be sold at reduced prices.
 On the other hand, as we saw during the pandemic, shortages and unexpected demand are the flip side of the inventory coin, where the costs come in the form of loss of potential profit and damage to the brand.
-Therefore, the goal of inventory optimisation is to best forecast demand and maximise the financial output of the inventory for the company.
+Therefore, the goal of inventory optimization is to best forecast demand and maximize the financial output of the inventory for the company.

 The different types of inventory